 What we need is to realize that emptiness is used as a tool to counteract our attachment to our concepts.
 This is why, actually, the Heart Sutra also says that all the teachings are also empty.
 All the Buddhist teachings, Four Noble Truths, Eightfold Path are also empty.
 They are just tools to counteract our attachment to concepts.
 There’s no real thing called emptiness.
 It’s just like there’s no real thing called suchness.
 However, he says it’s a biased view to think that means that there’s nothing because nothing is a concept contrasted with something.
 Ashvagosha says:

 “The way to correct this error is to make clear that Suchness or the Dharmakaya is not empty, but is endowed with numberless excellent qualities…

 “From the beginning, Suchness in its nature is fully provided with all excellent qualities; namely, it is endowed with the light of great wisdom, the qualities of illuminating the entire universe, of true cognition and mind pure in its self-nature; of eternity, bliss, Self, and purity; of refreshing coolness, immutability, and freedom.”

-But how can this be?
-His audience asks, “It was explained before that the essence of Suchness is undifferentiated and devoid of all characteristics.
+If it’s empty, how can it be positive?
+This is what Ashvagosha’s audience asks in his book, he quotes them and they say, “It was explained before that the essence of Suchness is undifferentiated and devoid of all characteristics.
 Why is it, then, that you have described its essence as having these various excellent qualities?”

 Soto School Scriptures For Daily Services And Practice: https://global.sotozen-net.or.jp/eng/practice/sutra/scriptures.html